-It may be challenging to factor the costs of certain large expenses into your current budget.
+It may be challenging to factor the costs of certain large expenses into your current budgeting routine.
 In that case, it might be time to consider a side gig or a second job to help earn the funds to cover those one-time costs.

 Figure out how much you need to earn through a second income source, and review your work schedule to figure out how quickly you can save up.
 This will depend on your current work schedule, the amount you’re able to earn through your side gig, and the amount of time you’re willing to work each week to make up the difference.
 From there, you can explore your options for making a little extra money, whether that means taking up an hourly part-time job or seeking out a side gig that offers a flexible source of income, such as walking dogs or shopping for groceries for a senior adult.

 4. Put dedicated funds in a safe space.

 As you save, make sure your funds are being placed in a safe location away from your checking or regular spending accounts.
 Whether you use a savings account or another dedicated account or fund, it is best to place this money out of view to save you the temptation of spending it before you can put it toward a major expense.

 Keep in mind that even if you can’t cover the entirety of this one-time expense through your monthly savings plan, you can still build up funds to cover part of the cost and then use a personal loan, credit cards, or other financial tools to take care of the remaining amount you owe.

 If you’re really in a bind and there’s no time to save, remember that unforeseen (necessary) costs are exactly what an emergency fund is for.
 Large expenses can be overwhelming, but remember that there’s always a way forward.
 Have questions about your finances?
 We’re here to help—connect with a team member here.